Consensys/doc.teku/docs/HowTo/Get-Started/Connect/Connect-To-Mainnet.md

-If running the validator client on a separate machine to the beacon node, then run Teku using the [`vc`](../../../Reference/CLI/Subcommands/Validator-Client.md) or [`validator-client`](../../../Reference/CLI/Subcommands/Validator-Client.md) subcommand, and specify the location of the beacon node's API endpoint using [`--beacon-node-api-endpoint`](../../../Reference/CLI/Subcommands/Validator-Client.md#beacon-node-api-endpoint).
+If running the validator client on a separate machine to the beacon node, then run Teku using the [`vc`](../../../Reference/CLI/Subcommands/Validator-Client.md) or [`validator-client`](../../../Reference/CLI/Subcommands/Validator-Client.md) subcommand, and specify the location of one or more beacon node API endpoints using [`--beacon-node-api-endpoint`](../../../Reference/CLI/Subcommands/Validator-Client.md#beacon-node-api-endpoint).

 You also need to specify the validator key files [created earlier](#generate-the-validators-and-send-the-deposits),